AbateLab/DAb-seq/README.md

 ## Input File Requirements

-The pipeline requires as input, at a minimum, a configuration file and paired-end, compressed FASTQ files (ending in ".fastq.gz").

-The configuration file is subdivided into sections for each analysis module (see the provided example, `dabseq.cfg`).
-Users should be sure to indicate the correct panel files (.bed and .amplicons).
-Mission Bio's standard AML and tumor hotspot (THP) panels are built-in and need not be provided separately.
+The pipeline requires a configuration file and paired-end, compressed FASTQ files (which must end in ".fastq.gz"), in addition to other mode-specific files.
+The configuration file is subdivided into sections for each analysis module (see the provided example, `dabseq.hg19.cfg`).

 The folder structure of the input FASTQ files needs to be set up in a specific way to allow the program to find everything.
-For a given cohort (CohortA) of samples to joint-genotype (Timepoint1 and Timepoint2), the folder should look like:
+For a given cohort (CohortA) of samples to joint-genotype (Timepoint1 and Timepoint2), the folder structure should look like:
 ```
 Timepoint1 DNA Panel:   .../CohortA/Timepoint1/fastq/panel/<filename.fastq.gz>
 Timepoint1 Abs:         .../CohortA/Timepoint1/fastq/abs/<filename.fastq.gz>